 While we would like to think of our infants walking with ease, the fact is that most of us need to practice how to walk.
 A walker is a great practice tool.
 A walker is also a good solution when babies are wobbling around on their feet.

 Do walkers cause bow legs?

 Two factors determine the shape of your legs – genetics and exercise.

-Some people have the “genetic” predisposition to bow legs, while others have an “athletic” predisposition.
-This means that their leg muscles are naturally built differently while they’re young.
-Athletes tend to have more muscle on their legs and this causes their legs to look bow-legged.
+Some people have a “genetic” predisposition to bow feet, while others have an “athletic” predisposition.
+Athletes have more muscle on their legs, and this causes their legs to look bow-legged.

 However, walkers may cause bow legs if the walker’s gait is uneven, it can cause the legs to be misaligned.
 The muscles in the legs can get strong enough in one direction that the legs start to bend.

 How do I help my baby to walk?